csc-training/summerschool/background_knowledge.md

 }
 ```

-Compile the code:
+Compile the code on Linux command line:

     gcc test.c -o test.x

-Execute the binary:
+Execute the binary on Linux command line:

     ./test.x

+This gives the following output:

+    Hello n=4
+    Sum of a is 11.000000
+    Sum is large
+    Sum of b is 6.600000

-In addition to C, it is beneficial to have knowledge on C++ as we will use some C++ features such as standard library containers (array and vector) in some code examples and exercises.
+In addition to C, it is beneficial to have some knowledge on C++ as we will use C++ standard library containers (array and vector) in some code examples and exercises.
 Please review the C++ section below how this same C code could look like in C++.

 ## C++

 Here is an example C++ code `test.cpp` containing elements that are expected to be familiar (except elements marked "bonus").
 Note that the function is "C style" (same as above in C section) to demonstrace interfacing C++ standard library containers (array and vector) with C interface.

+If you want to refresh your C++ knowledge, please check, for example, [this C++ tutorial](https://www.w3schools.com/cpp/).

 ```cpp
 #include <array>